-MAP Role Time Commitment Obligations Primary Contact Select either: Director Member of the governing authority Other Senior Staff Member 5 - 10 hours on the MAP application 50 hours on the Self-Study Workbook 5 - 10 hours working with the peer reviewer before the site visit 16 - 25 hours during the site visit Serves as the main liaison with MAP staff Is the museum's project lead for MAP Leads and coordinates MAP for the museum.
-Submits required documents to MAP staff by deadlines Communicates with Peer Reviewer Coordinates the site visit agenda with Peer Reviewer and museum Coordinates implementing report suggestions or delegates to appropriate staff Must be regularly accessible by email, as this is the primary method for all communications from the MAP staff.
-Assessment Team Member May include: Key staff Governing authority members Volunteers Interns 10 -15 hours per person on the Self-Study Workbook 5 -10 hours per person during the site visit Time to do the Activities Answers group questions in self- study workbook Participates in Self-Study Workbook activities Available during the site visit to meet with peer reviewer Other Museum Stakeholder (Non-Assessment Team Member) May include: • Other staff • Additional governing authority members • Other volunteers • Interns • Student workers • Community members Potentially up to 5 hours per person on the Self-Study Workbook Potentially up to 5 hours per person during the site visit Potentially time for Activities (usually for the Community/Audience Engagement Assessment) May be needed to answer questions or participate in activities for the Self-Study Workbook May be needed to meet with the Peer Reviewer during the site visit
+MAP Role Time Commitment Obligations Primary Contact Consider: Director Member of the governing authority Other Senior Staff Member Note: Generally we do not recommend having the development director, grant writer, a consultant, or an intern serve as the Primary Contact.
+10 - 15 hours on the MAP application 50 hours on the MAP Workbook and MAP Team meetings (museums report that they meet weekly or biweekly over about three months to complete Part One of the Workbook before the site visit) 10 - 15 hours working with the Peer Reviewer before the site visit 16 - 25 hours during the site visit Serves as the main liaison with MAP staff Is the museum's project lead for MAP Leads and coordinates MAP for the museum.
+Submits required documents to MAP staff by deadlines Communicates with Peer Reviewer Sets up any pre-visit virtual meetings Coordinates the site visit agenda with Peer Reviewer and museum Coordinates implementing report suggestions or delegates to appropriate staff Must be regularly accessible by email, as this is the primary method for all communications from the MAP staff.
+MAP Team Member Consider: Key staff Governing authority members Volunteers Interns Community members/external stakeholders 15 -20 hours per person on the MAP Workbook and MAP Team meetings (museums report that they meet weekly or bi-weekly over about three months to complete Part One of the Workbook before the site visit) 5 -10 hours per person during the site visit Researches and answers group questions in MAP Workbook Participates in MAP Workbook activities and all team meetings Available during the site visit to meet with Peer Reviewer Invited MAP Team Special Guest (Non-MAP Team Member) Consider: Other staff Additional governing authority members Other volunteers Interns Student workers Community members Potentially up to 5 hours per person on the MAP Workbook activities and/or discussions Potentially up to 5 hours per person during the site visit A person that the team invites to participate in a certain MAP Workbook Activity and/or Team Discussion Question in the Workbook that relates to their role in the museum.
+Be available to meet with the Peer Reviewer during the site visit if appropriate

-Directors must be on the MAP Assessment Team for both Organizational and Board Leadership Assessments.
+\Directors must be on the MAP Team for both Organizational and Board Leadership Assessments.

-Members of the governing authority are expected to be available for site visit (other arrangements can be made if unavailable during site visit dates) even if they are not on the MAP Assessment Team for both Organizational and Board Leadership Assessments.
+\\Members of the governing authority are expected to be available for site visit (other arrangements can be made if unavailable during site visit dates) even if they are not on the MAP Team for both Organizational and Board Leadership Assessments.